opengauss-mirror/docs/content/docs-lite/en/docs/AboutopenGauss/support-for-functions-and-stored-procedures.md

 ## Enhancements<a name="section28788730"></a>

+Support for nested arrays in PL/SQL.

 Support for using default argument values for cursors in PL/SQL.

 Support for getting the type of a row of records in a table, view, or cursor by ROWTYPE in PL/SQL.

 ## Constraints<a name="section06531946143616"></a>

+Not supportted to call functions by a nested array's array-type element referred by suscripts.

+Not supportted to assign a nested array's array-type element directly.

 Can't get the type of a nested cursor by ROWTYPE.